-First Times Comise First-Time Service Project will provide first-time service for residential users. 🗆 Yes 🔅 No service for residential users.
-Public Health Nuisance Please see attachments checklist for documentation requirements.
-A public health nuisance exists in the project area, including those determined by a local sanitarian or public health official but not surveyed by DSHS, and the □ Yes proposed project will resolve the issue leading to the determination.
+First-Time Service Project will provide first-time service for residential users. □ Yes □ No Public Health Nuisance Please see attachments checklist for documentation requirements.
+A public health nuisance exists in the project area, including those determined by a local sanitarian or public health official but not surveyed by DSHS, and the □ Yes □ No proposed project will resolve the issue leading to the determination.
 NOTE: Local sanitarian and public health official determinations are accepted for prioritization; however, only Nuisance Determinations issued by TWDB or DSHS will be accepted for grant allocation purposes.
-If yes and you would like to request review for possible issuance of a Nuisance Determination by TWDB, please state which of the drinking water or wastewater public health nuisance condition(s) listed in Appendix C of the EDAP IUP applies ( ex: Drinking Water #1: Absence of potable water for human consumption ): Contaminant Violations Please see attachments checklist for documentation requirements The area to be served by this project is in violation of requirements set by TCEQ or EPA regarding contaminant levels or other potential threats to public health, and the proposed project will resolve the issue causing the violation. □ Yes □ No
+Determination by T public health nuisa I like to request review for possible issuance of a Nuisance NDB, please state which of the drinking water or wastewater nce condition(s) listed in Appendix C of the EDAP IUP applies (ex: Absence of potable water for human consumption): Contaminant Violations Please see attachments checklist for documentation requirements The area to be served by this project is in violation of requirements set by TCEQ or EPA regarding contaminant levels or other potential threats to public health, and the proposed project will resolve the issue causing the violation. □ Yes □ No